Proposal (1029) to South American Classification Committee

 Zidat et al. (2017) may have unlocked a key to understanding reproductive isolation in cryptic Procellariformes.
 They conducted a study on Calonectris shearwaters, and not only looked at their morphology, and genes, but the chemical signal of their uropygial glands.
 They state, “We also found that chemical labels remain distinct in sympatry, suggesting their divergence is not purely due to environmental effects.”
 The conclusion here is something that many seabird researchers have postulated for some time, that many Procellariformes may smell their species.
 Other examples exist of Procellariformes recognizing their mates, and homing to their islands based on smell.
 We point this out, as it helps to explain why taxa that are well differentiated genetically, such as our Oceanites, or the Hydrobates castro complex for example, are so conservative in plumage.
 It is expected that the barriers to reproductive isolation will involve smell, and voice.

 Ecological differences are worth pointing out.
 The main one is not only the latitude of breeding, and adjacent water types, warm, cool, cold or Antarctic which are ecologically radically different habitats, but also where they breed.
 The species oceanicus, exasperatus and chilensis are on islets, or isolated Antarctic coastline, but definitely strongly marine in where they breed.
 The species galapagoensis has no known nest yet, and they live in the well researched Galapagos archipelago.
 It is hypothesized that they are nesting on old lava flows upslope on the geologically newer islands (Isabela, Fernandina).
 The species gracilis is breeding mainly in the desert of Chile and likely Peru, some of them well inland.
 The new species barrosi is clearly breeding high up in the central Andes of Chile based on ample evidence (Barros 2017).
 Current searches for pincoyae have clarified that it is likely moving up slope along river valleys, so it is also inland and likely in the lower southern Andes.
 This explains the failure of finding them in islands in Reloncavi.
-Our evidence, and measurements show that exasperatus is the expected and thus far only known species that migrates to the northern hemisphere in the non-breeding season.
+Our evidence, and measurements show that exasperatus is the expected and thus far only known species that migrates to the Northern Hemisphere in the non-breeding season.
 The others are likely resident or short-distance migrants.

 Conclusion: